spiral/docs/framework/bootloaders.md

 }
 ```

-> Identically you can mount middleware, change tokenizer directories and much more.
+> Identically, you can mount middleware, change tokenizer directories, and much more.

 ## Depending on other Bootloaders
 Some framework bootloaders can be used as a simple path to configure application settings.
 For example, we can